 Is the bracelet one size fits all?

 Yes.
-The elastic cord allows the bracelet to adjust to most wrist sizes (16–21 cm circumference).
+The elastic thread allows the bracelet to fit most wrist sizes (16–21 cm circumference).
 The number of beads varies between 18 and 22 units; the diameter of each bead is 10 mm ±0.5 mm.

 How do you care for a black tourmaline bracelet?

 The high hardness (7–7.5 Mohs) makes the beads resistant to everyday scratching.
 Clean with a soft, damp cloth.
-Avoid harsh detergents and prolonged exposure to water to preserve the elastic cord.
-Consult our jewelry care guide.
+Avoid harsh detergents and prolonged exposure to water to preserve the elastic thread.
+See our jewelry care guide.

 What is the difference between black tourmaline, obsidian, and basalt?